 The Annex is a well-established area with large homes built in the late 1800s, set on lush, tree-lined avenues.
 Over the years, many older mansions were knocked down and apartment towers went up in their place.
 Architect Uno Prii used simple concrete in an unexpected fashion to create interesting contemporary exteriors of the newer buildings.
 The Annex continues to evolve and its multi-unit homes and student-focused rooming houses are increasingly being lovingly restored to their original single-family design.

 ABOUT THE ANNEX

-Bohemia and academia meet head on in this lively downtown community surrounding the University of Toronto.
-Stretching for a kilometre along Bloor Street West the Annex offers visitors an intoxicating blend of beautiful old homes, art galleries, theatres, beatnik coffee shops, bookstores, discount stores, restaurants and bars.
+Bohemia and academia mix perfectly in this lively downtown community surrounding the University of Toronto.
+Stretching for a kilometre along Bloor Street West, the Annex offers residents an appealing blend of stately homes, art galleries, theatres, atmospheric coffee shops, bookstores, restaurants and bars.

 Huron Junior Public School, 541 Huron St., (416) 393-1570

 Jesse Ketchum Public School, 61 Davenport Rd., (416) 393-1530

 Palmerston Junior Public School, 734 Palmerston Ave., (416) 393-9305